wilsonmar/wilsonmar.github.io/_posts/2019-02-09-protractor.md

 ### Start WebDriver

-1. Start WebDriver to a port:
+1. Start WebDriver to a port.
+It was installe with Protractor:

    <pre><strong>webdriver-manager start
    </strong></pre>